 The basis proposed by Tournier et al. 2:

 In both cases, \(\Re\) denotes the real part of the spherical harmonic basis, and \(\Im\) denotes the imaginary part.

 In practice, a maximum even order \(k\) is chosen such that \(k \leq l\).
+By only taking into account even order SH functions, the above bases can be used to reconstruct symmetric spherical functions.
 The choice of an even order is motivated by the symmetry of the diffusion process around the origin.

 Descoteaux, M., Angelino, E., Fitzgibbons, S. and Deriche, R. Regularized, Fast, and Robust Analytical Q‐ball Imaging.
 Magn.
 Reson.
 Med.
 2007;58:497-510.

 Tournier J.D., Calamante F. and Connelly A. Robust determination of the fibre orientation distribution in diffusion MRI: Non-negativity constrained super-resolved spherical deconvolution.
 NeuroImage.
 2007;35(4):1459–1472.